 Pippa Britton is a double Paralympic archer having competed for ParalympicsGB at both Beijing 2008 and London 2012.
 Pippa has broken three world records and has represented Great Britain at the last six World Archery Championships, gaining a medal at each one - three individual medals, two team golds and one team silver.
-Pippa is currently Chair for Disability Sport Wales, Vice-Chair of the Sport Wales Board, a member of the Elite Sport Sub-Group of Sport Wales and a member of the Para-Archery Committee at World Archery.
+Pippa is currently Chair for Disability Sport Wales, Vice-Chair of the Sport Wales Board, a member of the Anti-Doping Committee of the International Paralympic Committee and a member of the Para-Archery Committee at World Archery.